lee-jon/datedan/README.md

-# Shell for DateDanTM the amazing dan dating website
+# Shell for DateDanTM the amazing\* dan dating website

-As written by Lee-Jon of Alliants fame.
+* also a web app for trolling Dan Hubbard